Why Buy Our Hedging Trees?

 How many Blackthorn hedging trees do I need for hedging?

 We recommend planting 6 plants per metre using the double staggered hedge method as this gives you a thicker hedge and if a plant dies, the gap can be covered over somewhat.

 Prune to shape and/or maintain height and width.
 Should you leave Blackthorn to its own devices, expect a single tree to grow to around 4m at a rate of around 30cm per year.

 One of the downsides to Blackthorn trees is that they sucker readily which means it will spread.
 This can be a good thing in the early years as it will thicken out your hedge however after that, you may need to give it a good pruning just to keep it in shape.

 Blackthorn hedges can take a real beating and still bounce back.
-Forest fire and over pruning will only slow the hedge down and it laughs in the face of Honey Fungus.
-Well we say laugh, it can certainly muster a wry smile and mutter an insult under its breath.
+A forest fire and over-pruning will only slow the hedge down and it laughs in the face of Honey Fungus.
+Well, we say laugh, it can certainly muster a wry smile and mutter an insult under its breath.